 There are both superficial and complex reasons as to why we enjoy watching ‘coming out’ videos but really we think they’re an amazing platform for people to share such an important part of themselves if they want to and something great to turn to for comfort.
 If you watch them, ask yourself, what is being stimulated?

 Do you have a favourite/comfort coming out video?
 Let us know!
-And if you’re interested in reading more coming out stories, check out our selection here!
+And if you’re interested in reading more coming-out stories, check out our coming-out stories selection here!

 Team Nonchalant x